The Opportunity

 The Forgetful Kingdom

-The story of how the gospel transformed the Hawaiian Islands and what went wrong when a nation chose to forget the God who blessed it.
-Drawing on missionary journals, royal letters, government records, and Scripture, the book traces the pattern that runs from Deuteronomy through Judges to the shores of the Pacific.
+The story of how the gospel transformed the Hawaiian Islands and what went wrong when a nation forgot the God who blessed it.
+God blesses the faithful and judges the forgetful.
+That pattern runs from Deuteronomy through Judges to the shores of the Pacific.
+Hawaiʻi’s arc from awakening to apostasy forces the question: is restoration still possible?
+Yes, if we repent.

 Awakening in Hawaiʻi